olga-demidko/documentation/docs/guide/vulnerabilities/39-ssrf.md

     </tr>
 </table>

-Server Side Request Forgery attack allows the attacker to:
+This vulnerability allows the attacker to:
 * Gain sensitive information on the server
 * Get access to internal services
 * Get access to Databases if the access is allowed for internal network